The Leftover Woman by Jean Kwok (HarperCollins)

 Mira’s parents had never had a conversation together until after their arranged marriage.
 A happily-wedded couple, they’re certain the same solution will work for their daughter.
 Instead while living in New York City, Mira meets a man who had been her classmate in elementary school.
 When they marry, both Mira’s Christian parents and Jed’s Jewish ones are “warm and welcoming.”

 Then in 2016 politics begins to divide them.
-Clinton versus Trump draws lines between people who love each other .Muslims face deportation and bigotry comes out into the open.
+Clinton versus Trump draws lines between people who love each other.
+Muslims face deportation and bigotry comes out into the open.
 What once were “microaggressions” flare into racial attacks.
-Mira is assaulted on a subway and none of the other passengers come to her aid.
+Mira is assaulted on a subway while none of the other passengers come to her aid.
 At a party given by her mother-in-law, some of the guests look at her skin and assume she’s one of the household help.
 And for Z’s new questions, Mira struggles to find answers.

-Published in 2019, Good Talk is as painful now as it was when it was written.
+Published in 2019, Good Talk is as painful to read now as it was when it was first written.
 When one of Mira’s friends asks in 2016, “Damn.
 What are we doing to the babies,” the question scalds with fresh urgency.
 When Mira tells her husband how she has copied his confidence in order to walk into a room alone but now the rooms are harder to get into, her pain echoes with renewed clarity.

 Masquerade by Mike Fu (Tin House)

 Meadow Liu is well acquainted with jet lag.
-He’s been flying back and forth between the U.S. and Shanghai once or twice a year, ever since he was ten years old.
+He’s been flying back and forth between the U.S. and Shanghai once or twice a year since he was ten years old.
 Even so he’s always felt that “he’s lost a piece of himself on these journeys” and on this latest one he has the feeling that not only is he “intensely disconnected” from everything he knows, he’s become “31 going on 13”.

 Selma has mysteriously vanished from Shanghai so Meadow is unable to ask her about the eerie coincidences that he’s found in the book that she owns.
 Meanwhile his life becomes increasingly bizarre, with a bedroom mirror almost liquefying as he stands before it one sleepless night.
 He’s followed by strangers as he makes his way through New York.
 Awakened by pounding on the apartment door one night, he looks out through the peephole and sees Selma standing there, only to have her disappear from view.
 Confronted with someone who looks disturbingly like him, Meadow follows his double who leads him to an off-off-Broadway theater.
 A poster near the theater’s entrance has photos of the actors.
 One of them is the man who ghosted Meadow.